Sergio Pellissier: 2011–2019

 In a 2–1 victory against Novara Calcio on 2 February 2012, Pellissier scored his 100th goal for Chievo.
 On 18 February, he was accused of being involved on the 2011–12 Italian football scandal, which affected his performance.
 Nevertheless, he also scored in consecutive matches against Fiorentina and Catania Calcio, and a brace in a 4–4 draw against Palermo.
 He scored 8 league goals in 35 appearances in the 2011–12 season, when he won his fourth Cangrande award.
 On 26 August 2012, in his 300th Serie A match for the gialloblù, he scored his first goal of five in his 24 appearances of the Serie A 2012–13 season.
 He also scored a goal on his sole match in Coppa Italia on 18 August 2012 during a 4–0 win over Ascoli.

 In July 2013, Pellissier renewed his contract with Chievo for two years.
 Starting the 2013–14 campaign as a first-team man, he eventually became a substitute under the coach Eugenio Corini.
 He made 22 appearances in the season and scored his only goal in a 2–1 victory over Udinese Calcio on 21 September 2013.
 On 22 August 2014, in a 1–0 defeat by Pescara during the Coppa Italia, Pellissier reached 400 appearances for Chievo.
-During the 2014–15 season, he played 27 matches and score seven goals in Serie A; among them, on 9 November 2014, Pellissier came as 46th-minute substitute and scored two goals on a 2–1 victory against Cesena after more than a year of his last goal.
+During the 2014–15 season, he played 27 matches and score seven goals in Serie A; among them, on 9 November 2014, Pellissier came on as a 46th-minute substitute and scored two goals in a 2–1 victory against Cesena after more than a year since his last goal.